polaris322/portfolio_nextjs/README.md

 ## Description

-It is the source code of personal portfolio website for Mosul Thomas built in Next.js 14.
+It is the source code of personal portfolio website for Thomas Chan built in Next.js 14.

 ## Project setup